21 positive for coronavirus on cruise ship off California

 He said the fallout from the ship quarantined in Japan demonstrates the urgent need to move people off the ship and into a “safer quarantine environment.”

-Steven Smith and his wife, Michele, of Paradise, California, said they are a bit worried but feel safe in their room aboard the Grand Princess.
+Steven Smith and his wife, Michele, of Paradise, California, said they are a bit worried but feel safe in their room aboard the ship.

 “What’s given us hope is that the system that is in place, our government, the CDC, we feel is doing a remarkable job,” Steven Smith said.